Anuoluwa-Collins/Anuoluwa-Collins/README.md

 i love working on projects and seveloping new and unqiue front end

 - 🔭 I’m currently working on focus and consitenticy
-- 🌱 I’m currently learning:
+- 🌱 I’m currently learning: React
-- 👯 I’m looking fir jobs/internships
+- 👯 I’m looking for jobs/internships
 - 💬 Ask me about anything <a href="">Mail</a>

 <br>